-Observation 1: Interleaving the whole codeword is better than interleaving information bits and parity bits separately.
+Observation 1: Interleaving the whole codeword of LDPC codes shows better performance than interleaving information bits and parity bits of LDPC codes separately.

-Observation 2: For eMBB LDPC codes with build-in punctured columns, retransmitting the punctured information bits in the HARQ scheme shall be better.
+Observation 2: For eMBB LDPC codes with build-in punctured columns, retransmitting the punctured information bits in the HARQ scheme is the preferred solution.

 Proposal 1: Retransmitting the punctured information bits in the HARQ scheme should be supported for NR LDPC codes.